 If you're hoping to plan an eco-friendly Easter Sunday, one of the best ways to do so is to serve vegan Easter recipes for your guests.

-If you live with children, instead of buying single-use Easter decorations is, encourage them to make DIY Easter decorations out of upcycled materials laying around the house.
-If you're holding an Easter egg hunt in your house or backyard, a great way to lower the impact of the hunt is to invest in wooden Easter eggs that can be reused year after year, rather than using plastic eggs or hard-boiled chicken eggs.
+Additionally, instead of buying single-use Easter decorations is, encourage them to make DIY Easter decorations out of upcycled materials laying around the house.
+If you're holding an Easter egg hunt in your house or backyard, a great way to lower the impact of the hunt is to invest in wooden Easter eggs that can be reused year after year, rather than using plastic eggs or hard-boiled eggs.
 And speaking of chicken eggs…

 You can lower the impact of your Easter meal by cooking vegan recipes.